SAML SSO best practices

 - Make sure that none of your certificates are expired or revoked.

-- Set blacklisted users to ensure that accounts and users are unable to log in or remain logged in.
+- Set excluded users to ensure that accounts and users are unable to log in or remain logged in.

-blacklistedUsers = <Comma-separated list of user names from the response that should be blacklisted by the Splunk platform.>
+blacklistedUsers = <Comma-separated list of user names from the response that should be excluded by the Splunk platform.>

-blacklistedUsers = <Comma-separated list of user names from the IDP response that should be blacklisted by the Splunk platform.>
+blacklistedUsers = <Comma-separated list of user names from the IDP response that should be excluded by the Splunk platform.>

 - The Splunk platform supports auto-mapped roles by default.
 If Splunk roles are returned in an assertion, the Splunk platform uses them.
 To turn off auto-mapping for roles, add the list of roles to the